 Another great thing was that we didn’t work for the nursing home, only for a separate company contracted with them.
-So, in reality, no one at the nursing home had any power over us, though they would’ve loved to think they did.
+So, in reality, no one at the nursing home had any power over us, though they loved to think they did.

 I was already well aware that the site was very toxic, but I always stood back and observed the people and the goings-on around me.
 And during my first week of employment there, it didn’t take long to figure out who the troublemakers were.